 Taking this information into consideration, the answer to that question may seem obvious.
 The inverted microscope is definitely the way to go, right?

 It is true that inverted microscopes outperform upright units in several key ways.
 However, it’s also true that upright microscopes have been highly effective instruments of scientific study for hundreds of years.

 To dismiss them outright is not a good idea.
 It’s better instead to consider what you’ll be needing the microscope for.
 If you’re doing high-volume lab work on specimens that need a little more staging room, the inverted microscope has most of the advantages.

 However, if you’re shopping on a budget, or just looking for a more casual, hobbyist microscope, an upright might be perfect for your needs.
 Upright microscopes have long been considered an excellent way to experiment and learn with these tools.

-They also happen to have been the means through which many important scientific discoveries have come to light.
+Uprights also happen to have been the means through which many important scientific discoveries have come to light.
 Upright microscopes have been around since (roughly) the year 1600.
-Inverted microscopes are a product of the late nineteenth century.
+Inverted microscopes are a product of the late 19th century.

 There are reasons that the upright tool has lasted as long as it has.
 There are also reasons it didn’t go away when the inverted style hit the scene nearly two hundred years ago.
 They are both highly effective scientific instruments that can do incredible things in the right hands.